basile-henry/conflict/README.md

 ## Examples

-A few example programs can be found in `examples`.
+A few example programs can be found in `examples`:

 ```sh
 $ conflict examples/hello.cflt